NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 .. code-block:: bash

-	hostname -I
+	hostname --all-ip-addresses

-If you just have one IP address as output from the :option:`hostname` command that will be the correct one.
+If you just have one IP address as output from the :command:`hostname` command that will be the correct one.
 If you have multiple IP addresses the easiest way which IP address to use, is to find out which connection goes to your home router.
 Keep in mind that finding the wrong IP address here this can be a source of connectivity errors further on.
 For purpose of this tutorial we imagine that our home router has ``10.0.0.1`` as IP address, and our resolver machine (the machine that is running our Unbound instance) has ``10.0.0.2``, which we will get into in the next section.

 As prerequisite for the next step we need to configure our Unbound instance to be reachable from other devices than only the machine on which the instance is running.
 The full example config is almost 1200 lines long, as the capabilities of Unbound are considerable, but we won’t need nearly as much.
-(If you are interested, any and all configurables can be found in the extensive manual page with :file:`man unbound.conf`)
+(If you are interested, any and all configurables can be found in the extensive manual page with :manpage:`unbound.conf`.

 The example config is found at: